jedediahfanuel/jedediahfanuel/README.md

 <hr>

 ### Hi there 👋
-I'm Jeddi, ~~not the last Jedi~~, currently a final year student of informatics engineering at the Institut Teknologi Harapan Bangsa, Indonesia.
+I'm Jeddi, ~~not the last Jedi~~, graduated with a specialization in informatics engineering from Institut Teknologi Harapan Bangsa, Indonesia.

 <br>